How to Sharpen Your Knives The RIGHT Way!

 You insert the base of the knife into the device, and draw the blade towards you.
 Both sides of the knife are sharpened simultaneously, and you only need to draw the knife through the sharpener a few times.

 Electric sharpeners are similar, but the device automatically holds the knife in position, and rotates the sharpening stone against the knife as you pull it through.
 Both types of sharpener require only a few passes through the device for sharp results.
+These sort of sharpeners are great for common kitchen knives.

 Sharpening Serrated Knives